Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

 \section{Introduction}

-In recent times many large-scale applications of data analysis involved repeated computations because of the incidence of infectious diseases~\cite{applecontact2021, cdccontact}, typically to prepare some appropriate response.
-However, the privacy of the user data (such as a positive or negative test result) is equally important.
+In recent times, many large scale applications of data analysis involved repeated computations because of the incidence of infectious diseases~\cite{applecontact2021, cdccontact}, typically with the goal of preparing some appropriate response.
+However, privacy of the user data (such as a positive or negative test result) is equally important.
 In such an application, the system is required to continually produce outputs while preserving a robust privacy guarantee such as {\em differential privacy}.
-This setting was already used as a motivating example by Dwork {\it et al.}~\cite{dwork2010differentially} in the first work on differential privacy under continual release, where they write: \begin{quote} ``Consider a website for H1N1 self-assessment.
-Individuals can interact with the site to learn whether the symptoms they are experiencing may be indicative of the H1N1 flu.
+This setting was already used as motivating example by \citet{dwork2010differentially} in the first work on differential privacy under continual release, where they write: \begin{quote} ``Consider a website for H1N1 self-assessment.
+Individuals can interact with the site to learn whether symptoms they are experiencing may be indicative of the H1N1 flu.
 The user fills in some demographic data (age, zipcode, sex), and responds to queries about his symptoms (fever over $100.4^\circ$ F?, sore throat?, duration of symptoms?).
 We would like to continually analyze aggregate information of consenting users in order to monitor regional health conditions, with the goal, for example, of organizing improved flu response.
 Can we do this in a differentially private fashion with reasonable accuracy (despite the fact that the system is continually producing outputs)?" \end{quote}